 Many people ask if their insurance or Medicare/Medicaid will cover the cost of an Action Trackchair.
 Many insurance companies (especially Medicare/Medicaid) do not consider the Action Trackchair a wheelchair and instead label it a recreational device.
 However, we have had SOME success with private insurance companies, depending on the state in which you reside and your insurance company.

 These individuals have had some or all of their Action Trackchair covered after a doctor or physical therapist wrote a letter of recommendation deeming the Action Trackchair a QUALITY OF LIFE enhancement.
 Contact us for tips on working through the insurance process.
 We are happy to help!

 If you are an individual who would like to use an Action Trackchair or Action Trackstander for agricultural purposes, an Agstar loan or funding assistance through Agrability are two options.
 Agstar loans money at lower interest rates to qualifying individuals.
 You can find out more about Agstar at

 Many states have an Agrability Chapter, which would be operated through your state’s college system.
 Many of the chapters in our Distributorship are very familiar with the Trackchair and are willing to work with you.
 The national website for Agrability is

 Action Mobility Foundation is a non-profit 501(c)3 that was formed in February 2015.
 AMF works within the disability community providing charitable grants to assist with financial and mobility needs.
-These grants help provide the Action Trackchair and Action Trackstander to individuals who have limited mobility due to paralysis, spinal cord injury, disease and other conditions that prevent full mobility.
+These grants help provide the Action Trackchair and Action Trackstander to individuals who have limited mobility due to spinal cord injury that prevent full mobility.

 These grants are based on financial need, and are awarded for PARTIAL payment of an Action Trackchair or Action Trackstander.
 You can find their application and more information at this link: